Skip to main content

 Request for a review of a decision#

-If we decline your application, you may want to request a review of this decision.
+If you are not satisfied with our decision on your application, you may want to request a review of this decision.
 A review might be needed if:

 You’ll need to complete the SESTA review request form below and sent it to us.
 Contact your school or your Learning Support contact if you need support with this process.